DiogoNeves/facelift/README.md

 # facelift
 A simple Python tool to create animations from photos of a person, face aligned, in the order they were taken.

-This is very simple and experimental, the goal is to learn something.
+This is a very simple and experimental tool.
+The goal is to learn something within a week or so.
+If you like the idea and want it, or parts of it, developed further, just send me a message.

 It requires all photos to have the same person, alone.
+For more information see README.md in the photos folder.

 ## Brief